Dark-Knight-Rises/Logseq/pages/Computer Networks.md

 				- Error control.
 					- It detects and corrects the error occurred during the transmission from the source to destination.
 				- Addressing.
-					- Datalink layer attaches the physical address with the data frame so that the individual machines can easily identify.
+					- Datalink layer attaches the physical address with the data frame so that the individual machines can be easily identified.
+					- Link management.
+						- Datalink layer managers the initiation, maintenance and.
 	-